Subdivisions of São Paulo

-The city of São Paulo in Brazil is a large metropolitan city that has several levels of subdivision.
+São Paulo in Brazil is a large metropolitan city that has several levels of subdivision.
 Administratively, the municipality is divided into 32 boroughs, each in turn divided into 96 wards (distritos, or districts).
 Locally, wards may contain one or more neighborhoods (bairros).

 Administrative zones

 The subprefectures are officially grouped into nine regions (or "zones"), taking into account their geographical position and history of occupation.
 These regions are used only in technical and governmental agencies and are not identified by any visual communication in the city.

 Subprefectures

 Boroughs in São Paulo are governed by subprefectures (from 2016 to 2018 named regional prefectures) created—at least in theory—to give more financial autonomy to local governments.
 There are 32 subprefectures.

 Wards

 Wards in São Paulo, called Distritos (districts), are subdivisions of the boroughs, without a self-government.

 Neighborhoods

-Some districts are further divided into bairros, which are the equivalent of neighborhoods in English.
+Some districts are further divided into bairros, which are the equivalent of neighborhoods or boroughs in English.